AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 Met as a team to assign people to frontend and backend tasks and set up the project board.

 ### 2/14/20, 11:00 AM - 1:00 PM: Created Display Function
 Josiah cleaned up the testing console logs in Display.
 Rewrote the Display keyword to match pseudocode Made commands not case sensitive, changed "var" keyword to "declare".
-Changed default textbox size
+Changed default textbox size.

 ### 2/14/20, 5:00pm - Worked on Logo
 Camryn worked on the Logo for the webpage